bryanibit/blog.io/_posts/2018-11-9-gis-basis.md

 :kiss: XXX.shp - holds the actual vertices.
 :kiss: XXX.shx - hold index data pointing to the structures in the .shp file.
 :kiss: XXX.dbf - holds the attributes in xBase (dBase) format.

+## openstreetmap element

+OSM consists of:
+* nodes (defining points feature in space)
+* ways (defining linear features and area boundaries)
+* relations (which are sometimes used to explain how other elements work together)
+All of the above can have one or more associated tags.

+1. **Node**: Each node comprises at least an **id number** and a pair of **coordinates**.
+2. A **way** is an ordered list of between 2 and 2,000 nodes that define a polyline. **Ways** are used to represent linear features such as rivers and roads.
+3. **Relations** can have different meanings.
+The relation's meaning is defined by its tags.
+Typically, the relation will have a 'type' tag.
+Each element can optionally have a role within the relation.
+For example, a *turn restriction* would have members with "from" and "to" roles, describing the particular turn that is forbidden.
+4. All types of data element (nodes, ways and relations) can have **tags**.
+Tags describe the meaning of the particular element to which they are attached.
+A tag consists of two free format text fields; **a 'key' and a 'value'**.
+Each of these are **Unicode strings** of up to 255 characters.
+For example, ```highway=residential``` defines the way as a road whose main function is to give access to people's homes.
+Every key is unique and there is no fixed dictionary of tags.
+**Not all elements** have tags.
+Nodes are often untagged if they are part of ways.
+Both ways and nodes may be untagged if they are members of a relation.